PSO-Convolutional Neural Networks with Heterogeneous Learning Rate: Classification results

 where $v^{(n)}(t)\in\mathbb{R}^{D}$ is the velocity vector of particle $n$ at time $t$; $r(t)\overset{i.i.d.}\sim {\sf Uniform}\left(\left[0,1\right]\right)$ is randomly drawn from the interval $\left[0,1\right]$ and we assume that the sequence $r(0)$, $r(1)$, $r(2)$, $\ldots$ is i.i.d.; $P_{gBest}^{(n)}(t)$ represents its global best, i.e., the best position across all previous positions of all particles up until time $t$.

 In these experiments, we set $c$ as a constant with a value of $0.5$.
-Besides, ConvNets are cooperated from the beginning and at iterations 10th, 20th and 30th.
-We also utilize two distinct ConvNets' architectures i.e. Inception-v3 and EfficientNet-B0 for comparison.
-The results are showed in Figure ~\ref{fig:baseline_pso}.
-Generally, Inception-v3 performs slightly better than its counterpart e.g. particle PSO-4 in Inception-v3 structure achieves an accuracy of approximately $0.9799$ when $warmup=30$ while the latter obtains a smaller value ($0.9789$).
+Besides, ConvNets cooperate from the beginning and at iterations 10th, 20th and 30th.
+We also utilize two distinct ConvNets' architectures, i.e., Inception-v3 and EfficientNet-B0 for comparison.
+The results are shown in Figure ~\ref{fig:baseline_pso}.
+Overall, Inception-v3 performs slightly better than its counterpart, e.g., particle PSO-4 in Inception-v3 structure achieves an accuracy of approximately $0.9799$ when $warmup=30$ while the latter obtains a smaller value ($0.9789$).
 It is also interesting to notice that delaying cooperation at a later time mostly brings accuracy to a higher value.
-This is in contradiction with the results in Section~\ref{sec:M} where collaborating earlier is generally better.
-One explanation is that, in Dynamics 1, a particle is attracted due to more causal effects e.g. direction to the best location, directions of other particles so the particle spans more landscape in finding solutions, thus, training earlier is essential.
+This differs from the results in Section~\ref{sec:M} where collaborating earlier is generally better.
+One explanation is that, in Dynamics~$1$, a particle is attracted due to more causal effects, e.g., direction to the best location, directions of other particles so the particle spans more landscape in finding solutions, thus, training earlier is essential.